lostinstaches/RecommendationSystem/README.md

 `python run.py`

-Produce a submission file for the EPFL CrowdAi Challange:
+Produce a submission file for the EPFL CrowdAi Challenge:

 `python run.py`